Root Cause Analysis of Measurement and Mechanistic Anomalies: Experiments

 \subsection{Case Study on NYC Taxi Data}

 To qualitatively verify the anomalies that \ourmethod finds in real data, we perform a case study on the NYC Yellow Taxi Trip Dataset \citep{elemento:2015:nyc}, which contains 12.7 million taxi trips with pickup and dropoff coordinates, times, fares, tips, extra charges, and the applied rate.
 We run \ourmethod on a random subset of 5\,000 entries using a selected set of continuous features.
-We illustrate the DAG used in the analysis in Fig.~\ref{fig:case_study_dag}, and the examples identified by \ourmethod in Tab.~\ref{tab:meas_outliers_cd} and Tab.~\ref{tab:mech_outliers_cd}.
+We illustrate the DAG used in the analysis in Fig.~\ref{fig:case_study_dag} in the Appx.~\ref{apx:datasets}, and the examples identified by \ourmethod in Tab.~\ref{tab:outliers_combined}.
 By filtering the root causes by types, and sorting based on gain and confidence we selected 3 anomalies with high likelihood gain and high classification confidence.
-For simplicity, we convert the coordinates into air distance.

-First, we look into the measurement outliers (Tab.~\ref{tab:meas_outliers_cd}).
+First, we look into the measurement outliers in Tab.~\ref{tab:outliers_combined} (left).
 The first and third examples have recorded travel times of 94 and 33 minutes and distances of 3.9 and 0.6 miles, respectively, but especially the fares ($10$ and $5$) are suspiciously low compared to what one would expect from accrued time-based charges alone.
 This inconsistency between distance, time, and fare, makes an incorrectly recorded travel time by far the most plausible explanation.
-The second example in Tab.~\ref{tab:meas_outliers_cd} is perhaps even more clearly a measurement error: the trip distance of $9.4$ miles is incompatible with the air distance that follows from the pickup and drop-off coordinates, time, and fare, all of which instead indicate a very short trip.
+The second example is perhaps even more clearly a measurement error: the trip distance of $9.4$ miles is incompatible with the pickup and drop-off coordinates, time, and fare, all of which instead indicate a very short trip.

-Next, we consider the mechanistic outliers in Tab.~\ref{tab:mech_outliers_cd}.
+Next, we consider the mechanistic outliers in Tab.~\ref{tab:outliers_combined} (right).
 The first example has a fare that is unusually high for a trip of less than a minute and zero-distance, yet consistent with the total amount and tip, reflecting a possibly fraudulent transaction.
-The second and third samples are textbook definitions of a mechanistic outlier as metadata indicates that these are rides not under the regular mechanism, but under the JFK flat fare, which sets a fixed fare of \$52 independent of distance or time.
+The second and third samples are textbook definitions of a mechanistic outlier as metadata indicates that these are rides under the special JFK flat fare, which sets a fixed fare of \$52 independent of distance or time.
 Overall, we find that \ourmethod successfully identifies measurement and mechanistic outliers in real-world data, with explanations that are plausible and actionable.